DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Additional Experiment Results

 \section{Additional Experiment Results}

-Table~\ref{tab:synth:mse} and \ref{tab:synth:mse:mv} show the MSE results of the baselines and our models on the univariate and multivariate processes respectively.
-Table~\ref{tab:real:crpssum} shows the CRPS$_\Sigma$ scores of our models on the real-world datasets, while Table~\ref{tab:real:crps} and \ref{tab:real:mse} show the full CRPS and MSE results of our models with means and standard deviations.
-The results of the baselines on the real-world data are from \citep{rasul2021Multivariate,rasul2021Autoregressive}.
+Table~\ref{tab:synth:crps}, \ref{tab:synth:mse}, \ref{tab:synth:crps:mv}, and \ref{tab:synth:mse:mv} show the full CRPS and MSE results of the baselines and our models on the univariate and multivariate processes respectively.
+Table~\ref{tab:real:crps} and \ref{tab:real:mse} show the full CRPS and MSE results of our models with means and standard deviations on the real-world datasets.
+The results of the first 5 baselines on the real-world data -- set 1 are from \citep{rasul2021autoregressive,rasul2021multivariate}.